Skip to main content

 European Social Economy Missions

-The action, with an available budget of €1M, will fund up to 4 projects that aim at boosting the scale up of social economy businesses in rural areas focusing on the following topics (non-exhaustive list):
+The action, with an available budget of €1M, is funding 4 projects that aim at boosting the scale up of social economy businesses in rural areas focusing on the following topics (non-exhaustive list):

 • Clusters of social and ecological innovation